tiramisusolutions/mr.docs/docs/index.rst

     $ docker run -it --rm -v ${PWD}/docs:/build/docs:rw -u $(id -u):$(id -g) --name docs-test quay.io/tiramisu/mr.docs html

-Typically you do want to have this as an alias, to make it easy to remember, for example I use the alias ``mrdocs`` so I can just run:
+Typically you do want to have this as an alias or function, to make it easy to remember, use for example the alias ``mrdocs`` so that you can execute:

 .. code-block:: bash

     $ mrdocs html

 This will build the documentation as html.
+If you want to know more about how to use an alias or function, please read <LINK_TO_SETUP>

 .. toctree::
    :maxdepth: 2